ay-sha/Simon-Says-Game/README.md

-# Simon-Says-Game
+# Simon Says Game

-Saymon Says is a fun and interactive memory game built using HTML, CSS, and JavaScript.
+Simon Says is a fun and interactive memory game built using HTML, CSS, and JavaScript.
 The game challenges players to remember and repeat an increasing sequence of colors.

 ## Features
 - Simple and intuitive user interface